 In addition to Advanced Directives/DNR for the state they live in, it’s a good idea to have one for any state you reasonably expect the to visit or travel through.
 (DNRs are different in different states and specify what should be done in a medical emergency in terms of pain medication, feeding, and life-extending measures.)
 Of course, also have copies of any prescriptions and diagnoses they have, and a complete list of all their doctors’ names, addresses, emails, and phone numbers.

-A HELPFUL TIP: Create a Grab-n-Go Binder for your elderly loved one.
-It should be stored in an easy-to-find location and you should have copies of its contents scanned and stored in the Cloud or on a thumb drive OR have hard copies in your own binder.
+Expert Tip: Create a Grab-n-Go Binder for your elderly loved one, and store it in an easy-to-find location.
+Keep copies of its contents scanned and stored in the Cloud or on a thumb drive OR have hard copies in your own binder.

 Single family home

 Just because your elderly prepper is well enough to stay in their own home, doesn’t mean they will take care of emergency preparedness items.
 After all, most young people don’t either.
-Even small amounts of mental deterioration may make it hard for them to realize how dangerous certain situations are and what they need to do to be prepared, and sheer stubbornness may lead them to deny obvious danger signs.
+Even small amounts of mental deterioration may make it hard for them to realize how dangerous certain situations are and what they need to do to be prepared.
+Sheer stubbornness may lead them to deny obvious danger signs.

 Smoke detectors are very nearly universal in all homes.
 Some, like the one linked in the last sentence, play a recorded message so you can direct family members what to do and where to go in a fire.
 Forgetting to check batteries in smoke detectors is almost as universal as owning them, so go ahead and do this when you visit elderly loved ones.
 They may find them hard to reach on their own, and testing the detector is also a good way to be sure they can still hear it.
 If they can’t, it’s time to switch to one with a strobe light.

-We have emergency ladders to get out of every bedroom in our house in a fire.
+Are there emergency ladders to get out of every bedroom in the house in a fire?
 If your parents have one, can they still safely climb down it?
 If they fall, how hard is the surface they will land on?
 Even if they can still safely climb down, you need to make sure they have a safe area under their window in case they fall to minimize the chance of breaking a hip or other bones.